rflandau/gwcli/CONTRIBUTING.md

 # Overview

-In essence, gwcli is a [Cobra](http://cobra.dev) tree that can be crawled around via our [Bubble Tea](https://github.com/charmbracelet/bubbletea) instance.
+In essence, gwcli is a [Cobra](http://cobra.dev) command tree that can be crawled around via our [Bubble Tea](https://github.com/charmbracelet/bubbletea) instance.
 As such, you should understand the [Elm Architecture](https://guide.elm-lang.org/architecture/) before continuing.
 Don't worry, it is really simple.

-gwcli is built to allow more functionality to be easily plugged in.
-As such, it follows design principles closer to that of a toolbox or framework.
-For instance, [list scaffolding](utilities/scaffold/scaffoldlist) provides complete functionality for listing any kind of data in a unified way while requiring minimal new code.
+gwcli is built to allow more functionality to be easily plugged in; it follows design principles closer to that of a toolbox or framework.
+For instance, [list scaffolding](utilities/scaffold/scaffoldlist/list.go) provides complete functionality for listing any kind of data in a unified way while requiring minimal new code.
 The goal is to genericize as much as possible, so future developers can simply call these genericized subroutines.

 # Terminology